stefan-leitner/sth-dual-chart-operator/README.md

 e.g. `http://pep-comet:8666/STH/v1/contextEntities/type/static/id/Sensor3/attributes/airPressure`.

-The received data is processed by the operator and the following JSON output for Google Charts is created.
+The received data is processed by the operator and the following JSON object is created and forwared to the Google Charts widget.

 ```json
 {